 Opening times: Tuesday to Sunday 9am-5pm; closed holidays.

 Admission: $4 adults, $1 children 4-12.
-Free on the first Wednesday of every month and until 1pm on Sundays.
+Free on the first Wednesday and third Thursday of every month, and until 1pm on Sundays and after 2pm on Saturdays.